akaan/arkham-odds/README.md

 Load `arkham-odds.js` into your web page and start playing with it.
 Examples can be found in the `examples` directory.

-You should also read (the full documentation)[https://akaan.github.io/arkham-odds/].
+You should also read [the full documentation](https://akaan.github.io/arkham-odds/).